stante/neural-style-transfer/README.md

 # neural-style-transfer
+This repository contains an implementation of the work presented in the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) by *Leon A. Gatys, Alexander S. Ecker, Matthias Bethge*.
+Based on a style and content image, a new target image is created, which contains the content of the content image and the style of the style image.
+The content and style information are extracted from convolutional layers of a VGG-19 model trained on ImageNet.

 ## Installation
 The easiest way to get the provided code running is by creating a python environment based on the provided